Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Age

-Young men can serve when they turn 18.
-Young women, who comprise about 30% of the missionary force, can serve at age 19.
-Young men serve for two years while young women serve for 18 months.
+Young men can serve when they turn 18, while young women, who comprise about 30% of the missionary force, can serve at age 19.
+Young men serve for two years, while young women serve for 18 months.

 Many of the young men begin serving straight out of high school.
-For most, this will be the first time they live away from home.
+For most, this will be their first time living away from home.

-Occasionally you will meet older missionaries who waited to go on their missions or who had recently converted to Mormonism.
+Occasionally, you will meet older missionaries who have waited to go on their missions or who have recently converted to Mormonism.

 Titles

 Such attempts often do no good.
-Some missionaries will be comfortable with you using their first names, especially after they have gotten comfortable with you.
+Some missionaries will be comfortable with you using their first names, especially after getting comfortable with you.
 Many, however, won’t.
-Don’t make it an issue especially in the beginning.
+Don’t make it an issue, especially in the beginning.

 Commitment

-Another reason why many serve is because of the status given to a returned missionary (RM).
+Another reason many serve is the status given to a returned missionary (RM).
 If a young man wants to serve in a church leadership role, it is very helpful to have served a mission.
-And many young LDS women feel that RMs have stronger character traits, making them more attractive prospects for marriage.
+Many young LDS women feel that RMs have stronger character traits, making them more attractive prospects for marriage.

 On the contrary, most sister missionaries are highly committed to Mormonism.
 Most are on a mission, not because of any pressure, but because of their love of Mormonism.